County Wexford: Fauna

 South-eastern Wexford is an important site for wild birds—the north side of Wexford Harbour, the North Slob, is home to 10,000 Greenland white-fronted geese each winter (roughly one third of the entire world's population), while in the summer Lady's Island Lake is an important breeding site for terns, especially the roseate tern.
 The grey heron is also seen.

 Throughout the county pheasant, woodpigeon and feral pigeons are widespread.
 Mute swan, mallard, kingfisher, and owls (the long-eared owl, the short-eared owl, and the barn owl) are less common – but plentiful.
 Red grouse, once common, is now extremely scarce.
 The species has been in decline for some decades.
 Threats include habitat degradation, disease, predation and over-hunting.
 Red grouse in Ireland are now considered threatened.
 The corncrake, also once very common, is now almost never seen.
 Smaller birds—such as crows, swallows, robins, wrens and so on—are very common.
 The first magpies in Ireland were recorded by Robert Leigh, of Rosegarland, County Wexford, as having appeared in the County of Wexford about 1676.

 Land mammals include badger, rabbit, otter, hedgehog, red fox, mink, bats, squirrels (red and grey), rats (brown and black – both introduced species), and mice (wood (or field) and house).
 Two types of hare—the Irish (or mountain) hare and the less common brown (or European) hare—are found.
 Hare is not nearly as common as rabbit.
 The stoat (Mustela erminea hibernica) is also reasonably common.
 Locally the stoat is just as often incorrectly called a weasel.

 Only two types of seal are found on County Wexford's coast—Atlantic grey seals are very plentiful in coastal areas; the slightly smaller common (or harbour) seal is less common, yet plentiful.
 The small tortoiseshell butterfly (reddish-orange colour, with black markings) is the most common species of butterfly in the county.
 Various types of moth are also common.
 The common frog – the only type of frog found – is plentiful.

 Governance and politics

+The island of Ireland, showing location of County Wexford.